 If your eyes are always itchy and watering, you may have dry eye, a condition where you don’t produce enough quality tears to keep your eyes moist and clean.
-At Desert Ophthalmology, with locations in both Palm Springs and Palm Desert, California, board-certified ophthalmologists Dr. Wallace Goldban, MD, and Dr. Lawrence Schwartz, MD, provide expert diagnosis and treatments for dry eye.
+At Desert Ophthalmology, with locations in both Palm Springs and Palm Desert, California, board-certified ophthalmologists Dr. Wallace Goldban, MD, provides expert diagnosis and treatments for dry eye.
 Call or schedule an appointment online today for effective dry eye relief.

 Dry eye is a condition where you don’t produce either a sufficient volume or quality of tears to keep your eyes clean and moist.
 Your eyes constantly produce tears which spread across your eyes when you blink, rinsing away debris and keeping your eyes moist and healthy.

 These tears have three layers: oily, watery, and mucus.
 The oily layer is on the outside and keeps your tears from drying too quickly, the watery layer is in the center and comprises most of the liquid seen as tears, and the mucus layer is the inner layer and helps spread the tears over your eye and stick to the eye surface.

 When you don’t make enough of these tears or insufficient quantities of one of the tear layers, your eyes become dry and irritated.